nodejs/node/doc/guides/maintaining-V8.md

 <sup>1</sup>Node.js 0.12 and older are intentionally omitted from this document
 as their support has ended.

-<sup>2</sup>At the moment the V8 tests still require Python 2.
-To run these
+<sup>2</sup>The V8 tests still require Python 2.
+To run these tests locally,
-tests locally, you can run `/path/to/python2 ./configure.py` before running `make test-v8`, in the root of this repository.
+you can run `PYTHON2 ./configure.py` before running `make test-v8`, in the root of this repository.
 On macOS, this also requires a full Xcode install, not just the "command line tools" for Xcode.

 [ChromiumReleaseCalendar]: https://www.chromium.org/developers/calendar
 [Node.js CI]: https://ci.nodejs.org/job/node-test-pull-request/